Looking for an easy meal or snack? Vegetable Tartines combine seasonal fresh vegetables with savory ricotta spread and a touch of honey.

 Tartine is a French word meaning "open-faced sandwich".
 Tartines are often served for brunch or lunch, as they can be savory and sweet.
 Similar to bruschetta, crostini (or just "toast") the bread is often grilled or toasted to make the texture crunchy.

-This Vegetable Tartine recipe features seasonal veggies straight from the farmers market, pickled and sprinkled on crunchy sourdough bread with herbed ricotta.
+Our favorite Vegetable Tartine recipe features seasonal veggies straight from the farmers market, pickled and sprinkled on crunchy sourdough bread with herbed ricotta.
 Like our Mixed Mushroom Toast and Burrata Toast, it's so simple and delicious, you'll want to eat it all day long.

 Ingredients